scpmw/ghc/README.md

 * `libelf-dev` and `libdwarf-dev` (or similar) installed - because that's the only way we can currently read debug data.

+  You might need to compile `libdwarf` from source using `--enable-shared` to get GHC to compile using dynamic linking (the default).

 Note the installation will gracefully fail if any of these are not met, and just compile a GHC without the respective support enabled.